ansible/ansible/docs/docsite/rst/dev_guide/testing_units.rst

 ``ansible-test`` has a number of dependencies , for ``units`` tests we suggest using ``tox``

-The dependencies can be installed using the ``-requirements`` argument.
+The dependencies can be installed using the ``--requirements`` argument.
 For example:

 .. code:: shell